Katie Lampson: Western Sydney Wanderers (loan)

-Stengel was signed by Australian team Western Sydney Wanderers ahead of the 2016–17 W-League season.
+Lampson was signed by Australian team Western Sydney Wanderers ahead of the 2016–17 W-League season.
 She was the leading goal-scorer for the Wanderers, netting six goals for the season.

 Boston Breakers

-The day after her release by the Washington Spirit, Stengel was selected off waivers by the Boston Breakers.
+The day after her release by the Washington Spirit, Lampson was selected off waivers by the Boston Breakers.
 She appeared in 12 games for the Breakers in 2017.

 Newcastle Jets (loan)

-In October 2017, Stengel returned to Australia, joining Newcastle Jets for the 2017–18 W-League season.
-Stengel scored 10 goals for the Jets and finished second in the Golden Boot race behind Sam Kerr.
+In October 2017, Lampson returned to Australia, joining Newcastle Jets for the 2017–18 W-League season.
+Lampson scored 10 goals for the Jets and finished second in the Golden Boot race behind Sam Kerr.
 Newcastle finished in third place and returned to the Finals series for the first time since the 2008–09 season.

-Stengel returned to Newcastle for the 2018–19 W-League season.
+Lampson returned to Newcastle for the 2018–19 W-League season.

 Utah Royals

-After the Boston Breakers folded ahead of the 2018 season, Stengel was selected by the Utah Royals in the Boston Breakers dispersal draft.
-Stengel appeared in 23 games for the Royals.
+After the Boston Breakers folded ahead of the 2018 season, Lampson was selected by the Utah Royals in the Boston Breakers dispersal draft.
+Lampson appeared in 23 games for the Royals.
 She scored a team leading six goals and scored the first brace in Royals history.

-Stengel returned to the Royals for the 2019 season.
+Lampson returned to the Royals for the 2019 season.
 She appeared in all 24 games and scored 2 goals.

 Houston Dash

-On January 8, 2020, the Utah Royals traded Stengel and a third-round pick in the 2020 NWSL College Draft to the Houston Dash in exchange for their second-round picks in the 2020 and 2021 College Drafts.
+On January 8, 2020, the Utah Royals traded Lampson and a third-round pick in the 2020 NWSL College Draft to the Houston Dash in exchange for their second-round picks in the 2020 and 2021 College Drafts.
 She was waived by the club in May 2021.

 Liverpool

-On January 6, 2022, Liverpool signed Stengel, reuniting her with manager Matt Beard.
-Stengel had played for Beard previously at the Boston Breakers.
-Stengel wears the number 24 kit for the Lady Reds and plays as a striker on the first-division team.
+On January 6, 2022, Liverpool signed Lampson, reuniting her with manager Matt Beard.
+Lampson had played for Beard previously at the Boston Breakers.